scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    | Verbs             | 18.28% | 18.27% |
    +-------------------+--------+--------+

-Females used significantly more adjectives than males, while males used significantly more nouns than females (p = 0.01 for both).
-There was no difference in verb usage between the sexes.
+Females used significantly more adjectives than males, while males used significantly more nouns than females (:math:`p` = 0.00 for both).
+There was no difference in verb usage between the sexes (:math:`p` = 0.91).

 In addition to part-of-speech usage, we explored specific terms associated with parts-of-speech that were distinctive to a particular sex.
 We did this